 Applicants are advised to thoroughly review the Allocation Plan, the Developer's Handbook and the application requirements when preparing their application.
-While RIHousing does not have a formal pre-application process, applicants are encouraged to review potential applications with RIHousing staff prior to submission.
+While RIHousing does not have a formal pre-application process, applicants are strongly encouraged to review potential applications with RIHousing staff prior to submission.
 It is solely the applicant's responsibility to select a preferred plan of action.

 RIHousing's selection process for allocating LIHTCs is designed to select proposals which address the priorities identified in the Rhode Island Consolidated Plan: 2020-2024, the federal criteria included in IRC Section 42 and the housing needs of the State.
 A funding committee (the "Funding Committee") including but not limited to senior staff, and one or more representatives of the Board of Commissioners will evaluate and score applications based on the review criteria stated below.

 All tax credit reservations are made based upon the information contained in the application.
-Upon review of the application, RIHousing staff may advise the applicant of discrepancies or incomplete items and will allow the applicant to clarify or supplement the original application.
+Upon review of the application, RIHousing staff will advise the applicant of discrepancies or incomplete items and will allow the applicant to clarify or supplement the original application.
 Such requests will be made in writing to the applicant who will have 10 business days to respond in writing only.
 Only clarifications or missing information will be accepted, no substantive changes may be made by the applicant after the application is submitted.
 A substantive change may include, but is not limited to, modifying the LIHTC request, changing unit count, and adding or removing specific locations from the application.
-Applicants will be provided an opportunity to make an oral presentation of their proposal to RIHousing staff.
-RIHousing staff will provide some written questions to the developer prior to the presentation date.
-Within 2 business days of presentation, RIHousing may, in its sole discretion, issue questions or a request for clarification related to the application.
-Applicant will have 48 hours to provide a written response.
-After that date, there will be no further dialogue with the applicant until all threshold determinations and scoring has been completed as outlined below.